History of Egypt under Gamal Abdel Nasser: 1967 War

 From 14 May 1967 Nasser poured his divisions into Sinai Peninsula, near the Israeli border.
 Under Arab pressure and as a result of rising popular expectations of Arab military might, on 18 May 1967, Nasser asks UN Secretary General U Thant to withdraw the United Nations Emergency Force (UNEF) stationed on Egypt's side of the border with Israel in Sinai.
 Egypt closed the Straits of Tiran to Israeli shipping although Israel repeatedly declared that closure of the Straits of Tiran would be an act of war.
 King Hussein of Jordan visited Cairo on 30 May, signing a Jordanian-Egyptian defense pact.

-Egypt planned to attack Israel on 27 May but canceled it in the last minute.

 On 5 June, Israeli army forces dealt a crushing blow to Egypt.
 Seventeen Egyptian airfields were attacked, and most of the Egyptian air force destroyed on the ground leading to the Israeli occupation of the Sinai Peninsula and the Egyptian-controlled Gaza Strip.
 Jordan and Syria entered the war on Egypt's side, and Israel reacted and occupied the Jordanian territories of the West Bank and the Syrian Golan Heights.
 Egypt, Jordan and Syria accepted a UN Security Council ceasefire on 7 June to 10 June.

 Egypt's defeat in the 1967 War compelled Nasser to resign on 9 June, naming Vice-President Zakaria Mohieddin as his successor.
 However, he relented following massive popular demonstrations of support.
 Seven high-ranking officers were tried in the wake of the defeat, including Minister of War Shams Badran.
 Commander-in-Chief of the armed forces Field-Marshal Abdel-Hakim Amer was arrested and is reported to have committed suicide while in custody in August.